EducationalTestingService/factor_analyzer/README.rst

     :target: https://anaconda.org/desilinguist/factor_analyzer/

-This is a Python module to perform exploratory factor analysis, with several optional rotations.
-Estimation can be performed using a minimum residual (minres) solution (identitical to unweighted least squares), or maximum likelihood estimation (MLE).
+This is a Python module to perform confirmatory and exploratory and factor analysis, with several optional rotations.
+With exploratory factor analysis, estimation can be performed using a minimum residual (minres) solution (identitical to unweighted least squares), or maximum likelihood estimation (MLE).
+Confirmatory factor analysis can only be performed using a MLE solution.
+This code is fully compatible with ``sklearn``.

 Portions of this code are ported from the excellent R library ``psych``.